aswardly/sstest/README.md

 Running Unit Test
 -----------------
 Unit tests is performed by using PHPUnit which will become avaialbe after running 'composer install' during offline installation.
+The test configuration is located at '/tests' and the unit test code is located at 'test' folder under '/module' (e.g. /module/Emoneygw/test/)

 Running unit tests requires console access.
 You can perform this after following offline installation steps above.
 1. Open your console, navigate to application 'test' folder